Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning: Experiments

 \subsection{Main Results}

-\textbf{Comparisons with Baselines.} The main experimental results of HyperClick and comparisons with general models and GUI-specific models are shown in Table~\ref{tab: main}.
-HyperClick achieves consistently strong performance across all benchmarks.
-In particular, HyperClick-7B reaches new SOTA results in SS2 (93.7), SSP (48.2), MMG (79.6), I2E (76.5), CAG (82.9), and UIV (25.7), surpassing previous RFT-based approaches such as GUI-G$^2$~\citep{tang2025gui} and SE-GUI~\citep{yuan2025enhancing}.
-In ScreenSpot (SS), HyperClick-7B obtains 91.5, which is highly competitive and comparable to the best results (92.0) of GUI-G$^2$.
-Moreover, HyperClick also demonstrates strong performance, outperforming much larger GUI-specific models, such as UI-TARS-72B~\citep{wu2024atlas} and Aguvis-72B~\citep{xu2024aguvis}.
+\textbf{Comparisons with recent baselines.} We present the main results of our evaluation in Table~\ref{tab: screenspot_v1_v2},~\ref{tab: screenspot_pro},~\ref{tab: mmbench_gui}.
+The results show that HyperClick maintains competitive performance among open-source models in both 3B and 7B parameter categories while adding explicit confidence-quality alignment.
+In particular, HyperClick demonstrates consistent gains across diverse platforms and task settings, including mobile, desktop, and web environments.
+The benefits are especially visible in challenging benchmarks, such as ScreenSpot-Pro and MMBench-GUI, which feature high-resolution interfaces, small target elements, and complex visual layouts.
+This suggests that HyperClick is effective in scenarios where precise spatial grounding and robustness are critical.

-A key source of HyperClick's improvement lies in the introduction of uncertainty calibration, which equips the model with a self-criticism mechanism.
-Unlike GUI grounding models that rely solely on sparse binary~\citep{lu2025ui,luo2025gui} or continuous~\citep{yuan2025enhancing,tang2025gui} correctness rewards, HyperClick leverages a calibrated confidence distribution to explicitly distinguish between reliable and uncertain predictions.
-This enables the policy to penalize overconfident errors while reinforcing well-calibrated clicks.
-As shown in Table~\ref{tab: main}, such self-criticism translates into consistent gains across benchmarks, highlighting that calibrated confidence improves the model’s ability to generalize across diverse UI environments.
-These results confirm that confidence-aware grounding not only enhances accuracy but also makes the model more robust to task difficulty and annotation variability.
+A key source of HyperClick's improvement lies in the introduction of SCRL, which trains the model to pair each click prediction with an explicit confidence estimate.
+Unlike prior RL-based GUI grounding models that rely solely on sparse binary~\citep{lu2025ui,luo2025gui} or continuous~\citep{yuan2025enhancing,tang2025gui} correctness rewards, HyperClick leverages confidence alignment to distinguish reliable clicks from uncertain ones.
+This enables policy models to penalize overconfident errors while reinforcing well-aligned predictions.
+The resulting training objective yields consistent gains across benchmarks, suggesting that confidence alignment can improve generalization across diverse UI environments.
+These results show that trustworthy GUI grounding can enhance accuracy while providing a spatially grounded ranking signal that correlates with grounding success.